 Sadly, opposition leaders have not been able to stop Nationalists taking control.
 Perhaps they have been distracted by their own issues, but now, more than ever, we need opposition leaders to see what is happening, and fight back effectively, by targeting Nationalism as a toxic ideology.

 I often like to compare the situation in Scotland with what life might be like one mile south of the border.
 If anyone in England said that someone “should leave the country,” due to their politics or ethnicity, they would rightly be seen as a disgusting racist.
 Yet in Scotland that talk is not only acceptable — it’s policy.
 It’s time to call it out.

 I say to that well-meaning lady who wants to send JK Rowling back home: Do you even realise what you’re saying?
 Why did you trade social justice for brutish Nationalism?
 What are you getting out of it?
 And how much power did you give to the people who stoked the fire?

-So today, The Majority is starting a section that calls out Nationalist abuse.
 If you receive death or rape threats, please contact us.
-If you have suffered abuse from Nationalists online or otherwise, and if abuse has forced you to lose friends or family, please talk about it here and on our forum.
+If you have suffered abuse from Nationalists online or otherwise, and if abuse has forced you to lose friends or family, please talk to us.